 CMS Cepcor Ltd primarily operates out of the UK and manufactures and supplies spare and wear parts for rock crushing equipment used in the quarry, waste and mining industries.
-Exporting to over 100 companies, CMS Cepcor Ltd is the main trading company in a Group owned by CMS Cepcor Holdings Ltd. Other subsidiary companies operate in UK and USA.
+Exporting to over 100 countries, CMS Cepcor Ltd is the main trading company in a Group owned by CMS Cepcor Holdings Ltd. Other subsidiary companies operate in UK and USA.

 The company uses a network of reputable freight forwarders many of which already have Policies and Procedures specific to tackling MSHT embedded in their operations.
-A desk review carried out in 2020 identified no areas for concern.

 As part of our ongoing commitment to continuous improvement, the company regularly reviews its activities and documents concerns via its accredited reporting channels.
-Reports raised by third parties either via the company website or directly to a member of staff (including anonymously) are immediately investigated by Senior Management and logged, along with any actions taken, via our existing IS09001 accredited Quality/Process Control system.
+Reports raised by third parties either via the company website or directly to a member of staff (including anonymously) are immediately investigated by Senior Management and logged, along with any actions taken, via our existing ISO9001 accredited Quality/Process Control system.

 Matthew Weare Managing Director